Skip to main content

 The development industry has demonstrated that very few residential units will begin construction over the next two years without interventions in the form of incentives.
 The deferrals and grants approved by Council aim to spur residential housing development and improve affordability within the Region.

-• DC Grant: The total Region of Peel and GO Transit DCs payable by an applicant in respect of an eligible residential development, net of any credits, exemptions, or legislated reductions applied, will be reduced by a grant-in-lieu of DCs in an amount equal to 50% of the DCs otherwise payable, to be funded by the Region in accordance with the program framework.
+The grant-in-lieu of DCs (“DC Grant”) continues to be offered under the Program as follows: The total Region of Peel and GO Transit DCs payable by an applicant in respect of an eligible residential development, net of any credits, exemptions, or legislated reductions applied, will be reduced by a grant-in-lieu of DCs in an amount equal to 50% of the DCs otherwise payable, to be funded by the Region in accordance with the program framework.

 Eligibility criteria

-• New Applications: To be eligible for the deferral and grant-in-lieu of DCs, Regional DCs must become payable in accordance with Section 6 of the Region’s By-law #77-2020 on or after July 10, 2025, and prior to November 13, 2026.
+• New Applications: To be eligible for the grant-in-lieu of DCs, Regional DCs must become payable in accordance with Section 6 of the Region’s By-law #77-2020 on or after July 10, 2025, and prior to November 13, 2026.

 • Retroactive Applications: For developments that have paid Regional DCs prior to July 10, 2025, the following may be eligible to apply to the program provided all other requirements of the program framework have been satisfied: